-Cortex XDR by Palo Alto Networks is ranked 5th in Endpoint Protection for Business (EPP) with 34 reviews while Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 84 reviews.
-Cortex XDR by Palo Alto Networks is rated 8.4, while Microsoft Defender for Endpoint is rated 8.0.
-The top reviewer of Cortex XDR by Palo Alto Networks writes "Has a centralized console and does predictive analysis of malware".
+Cortex XDR by Palo Alto Networks is ranked 4th in EPP (Endpoint Protection for Business) with 46 reviews while Microsoft Defender for Endpoint is ranked 1st in EPP (Endpoint Protection for Business) with 114 reviews.
+Cortex XDR by Palo Alto Networks is rated 8.4, while Microsoft Defender for Endpoint is rated 8.2.
+The top reviewer of Cortex XDR by Palo Alto Networks writes "Easy to set up, reliable, and always scanning".
 On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, SentinelOne, Symantec End-User Endpoint Security, Trend Micro Apex One and Check Point Harmony Endpoint, whereas Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Symantec End-User Endpoint Security, SentinelOne, Sophos Intercept X and Trend Micro Apex One.
+Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, SentinelOne Singularity Complete, Darktrace, Symantec Endpoint Security and Check Point Harmony Endpoint, whereas Microsoft Defender for Endpoint is most compared with Sophos Intercept X, Symantec Endpoint Security, CrowdStrike Falcon and SentinelOne Singularity Complete.
 See our Cortex XDR by Palo Alto Networks vs. Microsoft Defender for Endpoint report.

-See our list of best Endpoint Protection for Business (EPP) vendors.
+See our list of best EPP (Endpoint Protection for Business) vendors.

-We monitor all Endpoint Protection for Business (EPP) reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all EPP (Endpoint Protection for Business) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.